chnm/bom/bom-website/content/api-docs.md

 ---
 title: "API Documentation"
 slug: /api/
+layout: api-docs
 ---

-{{< toc >}}

 ## Overview

 The Bills of Mortality API is organized around [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) and returns JSON-encoded responses from our PostgreSQL database using standard HTTP response codes and verbs.
+The data held by Death by Numbers are available in machine readable formats (currently JSON and CSV) to aid in research and data visualization.

+The first API was released in 2021, and the second version in 2024.
+The 2024 version provides new functionality for searching, sorting, and filtering; provides additional endpoints for data; and a set of new documentation for a quick start in exploring the data.

+## Datasets

+While the API provides an effetive way to retrieve data, for bulk export it is less useful than data delivered through a single file.
+If you have a project where you want to examine large sets of data, you can find our CSV exports in [our Github repository](/downloads/).

 The API currently provides [three data endpoints](https://data.chnm.org) for returning data.